hpc/libcircle/README.md

      * items we have processed.  libcircle will periodically
      * snapshot this variable as input to a reduction operation
      * due to our reduce_init callback that provides the memory
-     * address and size of this variable.
+     * address and size of this variable to CIRCLE_reduce.
      */
     reduce_count++;
 }